clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Reboot and make sure you can start the new kernel.

-In order to make Clear Linux rebuild ZFS against new kernels using DKMS, you need a dkms.conf file, which is not included in the zfs source.
+To make Clear Linux rebuild ZFS against new kernels using DKMS, you need a dkms.conf file, which is not included in the zfs source.

 TODO -- Using DKMS to rebuild ZFS against new kernels. (./configure --enable-systemd)